cdeck3r/cdeck3r.github.io/research/se.md

     * Temperature/Humidity sensor: DHT11
     * CO2 sensor: MQ135

-The website [digital.hhz.de](http://digital.hhz.de) displays some selected sensor data from the Smart Environment.

 ## Research and Recent Activities

 The research on smart environments is ongoing.
 We will continue to develop our smart environment for DDL further.